semuconsulting/PyGPSClient/README.md

 In the following, `python` & `pip` refer to the Python 3 executables.
 You may need to type `python3` or `pip3`, depending on your particular environment.
-It is also recommended that the Python 3 scripts (bin) and site_packages directories are included in your PATH (*most standard Python 3 installation packages will do this automatically*).
+It is also recommended that the Python 3 scripts (bin) and site_packages directories are included in your PATH (*many standard Python 3 installation packages will do this automatically*).

 ### Platform Dependencies